 Muscle Relaxers – used to ease strain and tension on the muscles due to injury, surgery, or other debilitating conditions

 Anti-psychotics – used to treat the hyperactive mood during a manic episode, schizophrenia, or Tourette’s syndrome

 Alpha and beta blockers – often used for Raynaud’s disease, high blood pressure, and anxiety disorders

 Treatment for addiction to depressants such as alcohol, opioids, benzodiazepines, and barbiturates should begin with a medically-assisted detox.
 During this process, the patient is supervised 24/7 while his or her body rids itself of toxic substances.

 Undergoing a medical detox allows the patient to monitored and administered medication to help ease withdrawal symptoms that would normally lead to relapse.

-Following detox, patients are encouraged to participate in one of our addiction treatment programs, which includes both inpatient and intensive outpatient formats.
+Following detox, patients are encouraged to participate in one of our addiction treatment programs, which includes both partial hospitalization and intensive outpatient formats.
 Both tracks include individual and group therapy, individual and family counseling, 12-step programs, and holistic approaches such as yoga, meditation, and art therapy.